 2 large garlic cloves (I used Ajo Criollo, its mild and very aromatic)

 1. Remove all the steams of the chiles.
-In a medium size pot place the ¾ cup oil and warm up the oil over medium heat.
+In a medium size pot place oil and warm up over medium heat.
 Place all the Arbol chiles and carefully toss constantly until all chiles look dark mahogany red but not burt.
 If you see some of the chiles getting darker faster than others, remove promptly and keep frying the rest.

 2. Remove pot from heat and take out all the fried chiles to cool down a bit.